edahelsinki/ml4atm2023/docs/index.md

 ---

 # Machine learning for atmospheric processes
-*Half-day workshop at ECML PKDD 2023*
+*Proposed half-day workshop at ECML PKDD 2023*

 ## Abstract
-This half-day workshop, organised in conjunction with ECML PKDD 2023 conference, aims to bring domain atmospheric scientists and machine learners together to understand micro-scale processes within the atmosphere and their effects on the larger scales, including climate change and weather.
+This proposed half-day workshop, organised in conjunction with ECML PKDD 2023 conference, aims to bring domain atmospheric scientists and machine learners together to understand micro-scale processes within the atmosphere and their effects on the larger scales, including climate change and weather.